campusrover/FiducialPathFollowing/end.md

 ---
-title: Results
+title: Reflection
-description: An explanation of the results of this project
+description: A reflection on how the project went as a whole
 layout: default
 ---